 DISCUSSION

-We demonstrate that even for a population that recently underwent a mass OCV campaign, there may still be a chance of cholera re-emergence in the near future, but this risk can be reduced by high vaccine coverage.
-A re-emergence event does not imply vaccine failure, but instead can result from waning direct effects or population turnover via migration or birth and death.
+Herd immunity following a cholera vaccination campaign wanes due to the interaction of waning vaccine efficacy and population mobility that drives the influx of susceptible people.
+Therefore, a re-emergence of disease does not imply vaccine failure, but instead can result from waning direct effects or population turnover via migration or birth and death.
 We present estimated time windows during which policy-makers can expect a population to resist a cholera outbreak even if the pathogen were to be introduced.
 During such a time, complementary interventions can be scaled-up to provide longer-term protection or a rational revaccination strategy can be determined.
 We developed an interactive tool to facilitate implementation of these results for a user-defined setting (https://coreypeak.shinyapps.io/herd_protection_estimator/).

 One practical implementation of the “Mass and Maintain” vaccination strategy in a camp setting can include a one-time mass vaccination campaign followed by routine vaccination of new members of the population, such as births and new entries.
 In an urban or open population, such as Dhaka or Calcutta, routine identification of new members becomes more challenging, but performance of the WHO Expanded Programme on Immunization in cholera endemic regions like Bangladesh are promising.[35]
 Recent work has also shown serological triggers for periodic mass vaccination can be an effective and efficient method to maintain herd immunity.[36].
 For cholera specifically, there is a need for more research into cross-sectional markers of immunity which can inform risk profiling, revaccination timing, and, if stratified by age, the impact of mass vaccination.[37]